How to lose the show but keep the sticky

 by Garrison Wynn, CSP

 If you attend safety conferences, I hope you are hearing about the connection between employee engagement and safety.
 I introduced the concept in 2002 to about 2,500 oil and gas industry leaders and safety professionals when I spoke at a Chevron event in Salt Lake City.
 In truth, I was just applying the findings of a large Gallup leadership study I’d encountered earlier that year, drawn from plant location surveys that showed the link between an engaged workforce, awareness and a reduction in recordable incidents.
 The findings resonated with me.
 With a background in instrumentation, I had seen firsthand in chemical plants what was working and what was simply just “safety theater.”
-Since then I’ve interviewed thousands who say the leaders who make sure their people feel valuable have the fewest incidents and the most buy-in for their safety programs.
+Since then, before and after the pandemic, I’ve interviewed thousands who say the leaders who make sure their people feel valuable have the fewest incidents and the most buy-in for their safety programs.

 Let’s begin by defining safety theater as things that make people feel safe or give the appearance of a big safety effort but do very little to create a culture of safety.
 For example, fancy signage, 20-step processes and improved equipment look good from the outside but have little effect on human behavior and belief.
 If anything, these safety theater elements might give a false sense of security.